bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

       http://mconf.github.io/api-mate/#server=http://10.0.3.132/bigbluebutton/&sharedSecret=577fd5f05280c10fb475553d200f3322
 ~~~

-The link to API-Mate is an excellent tool provided by [Mconf Technologies](https://mconf.com/), a company that has made many contributions to the BigBlueButton project over the years.
-API-Mate lets you interactively create API calls to test your server.
+The last line gives a link API-Mate, an excellent tool provided by [Mconf Technologies](https://mconf.com/) (a company that has made many contributions to the BigBlueButton project over the years) that makes it easy to create API calls.

 ## Modify the default landing page